-Applications for Clinic Participants will be available in the Fall.
+Applications for Clinic Participants can be found below.

 - All applicants are required to submit a video with their application